onkwon/yaos/README.md

 Refer to `/Documentation` directory for more information such as compiling, porting, APIs, etc.

 Any feedback is welcome to kwon@toanyone.net.
-And let me know if any of you are interested in porting to new mcu so that I can give you a hand.
+And let me know if any of you are interested in porting to new MCU so that I can give you a hand.

 ## Features